-With a PhD in Clinical Psychology, Marzieh is an expert in Cognitive Behavioural Therapy and Transactional Analysis for both couples and individuals.
+As a Registered Clinical Counsellor, with a PhD in Clinical Psychology, Marzieh is an expert in Cognitive Behavioural Therapy and Transactional Analysis for both couples and individuals.
 She has over 21 years counselling experience developing programs for people struggling with mental illness, couple’s conflicts, and familial trauma.
-She is fluent in Farsi, Afghan, and English, and has worked in both private and non-profit organizations.
+She offers counselling in Farsi, Pashto, and English.
+She speaks fluently in all three, and has worked in both private and non-profit organizations.

 Words to live by